 2. Customer Support – You’d need customer support often during the first year of your blogging.
 So make sure the hosting company has prompt, helpful and knowledgable customer support.
 Read reviews and never ignore this point.
 Test the customer support by asking the most suitable plan that serves all your needs.

 3. Security and backup – Blogs are most vulnerable because of the traffic and visibility they receive.
-Make sure that your hosting plan has malware and spam protection along with automatic data backups.
+Make sure that your blog hosting plan has malware and spam protection along with automatic data backups.

 3. Cost – Usually, a good hosting plan for new blogs or blogs receiving 100-500 visitors every day come for $2-6 per month.
 Make up your mind to pay this and prefer buying a 3-year hosting plan to save good money.